-We are excited to announce a new opportunity for gasoline powered boaters in 2013.
-Gasoline powered boaters can now purchase boating punch tickets at a discounted rate.
+We are pleased to announce that we will be continuing to offer our punch cards in 2014.
+Gasoline powered boaters can purchase boating punch tickets at a discounted rate.
 Gasoline boaters can purchase a 10 usage punch ticket for 3 person boat access for $120.00.
 A savings of $30.00 over the regular rate.

 General Recreation Guidelines

 Applicable to Randleman Regional Reservoir

-1. Recreation activities, which will be allowed on the reservoir, include: boating, fishing, sailing (mast limited to 12 ft in height), paddleboats and picnicking.
+1. Recreation activities, which will be allowed on the reservoir, include: boating, fishing, paddleboats and picnicking.

 2. Activities that will be strictly prohibited from the lake and adjacent PTRWA land include swimming or wading, skiing, bank fishing (except at designated pier), use of personal watercraft, hunting, camping, horseback riding, and the use of all-terrain vehicles.

 3. Fishing from boats will be allowed on any part of the reservoir except in areas designated or restricted by the PTRWA.
 Buoys and signs shall be used to designate restricted areas of the reservoir.
 For example, a restricted area would include a zone with a radius of 300 feet from the raw water intake line or the water treatment plant, marked by buoys.
 It shall be unlawful for any person to damage, tamper with, tie up to, or disregard any sign or buoy designating a restricted area.

 4. Only boats with electric engines, paddleboats, kayaks, canoes or rowboats will be allowed on the portion of the lake north of the Highway 62 Bridge.
 South of the Highway 62 Bridge, motorized boats (i.e. gasoline powered) will also be allowed with a maximum 25 MPH speed limit being established.
-Sailboats are also allowed in this area so long as mast height does not exceed 12 feet.
 In areas where boat wakes are creating hazardous situations for other boats or to the banks of the lake, a reduced speed shall be posted.
 It shall be unlawful to operate a boat beyond the posted speed or in an undesignated area.

 5. All boats, to include inflatables, shall be equipped as required by the United States Coast Guard or other Federal and State Agencies.